Health

 This sample weekly menu is designed for a normal activity level.
 You should adjust your meals if your physical activity increases.

-Please find here the list of all Activity we can follow to fall a sleep at night : (From ChatGPT) :
+Advice to fall a sleep at night : (From ChatGPT) :

 To sleep better at night, focus on optimizing your habits, environment, and mental state.
 Here’s a comprehensive guide based on science-backed strategies: